streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 	- `check_date:capacity` with a date indicating that it is outdated (the same as above applies)

 #### Hints
-The rules should be as exclusive as possible to generate as few false positives as possible.
+The rules should generate as few false positives as possible.
 I.e. instead of asking for the surface of any way tagged with `highway=*`, the surface should instead only be asked for an inclusive list of roads.

 Also, for very detailed information that can be assumed to always have the same ("undefined") answer in many countries, it might be a good idea to [limit quests to certain countries](#enabledInCountries).